FedorReznik/ui-patterns-lecture/README.md

     }
 }
 ```
+&nbsp;&nbsp;&nbsp;&nbsp;As you can see we are doing straightforward steps:
+1. Instantiating the `CatFeederDriver`
-&nbsp;&nbsp;&nbsp;&nbsp;As you can see we are instantiating the `CatFeederDriver` and calling `Feed` method in button click event handler - `btnFeedCatOnClick`, then we are calling notification methods in continuation on UI-thread, avoiding `async void` signature and adhering to STA nature of desktop apps.
+2. Calling `Feed` method in button click event handler - `btnFeedCatOnClick`
+3. Handling successful feeding
+4. Handling error during feeding
+5. Notifications should be shown on UI thread to adhere STA nature of desktop apps, so we are using continuation also avoiding avoiding `async void` method signature

 Simple.
 Effective.
 Quick.
 Or...?

 ### 2.3 Here comes the issues